deer-hunt/chat-key-changer/README.md

    - The extension should now appear in your extensions list

 4. **Start using**
-   - Visit any supported AI chat service
+   - Visit any supported AI chat service. e.g. [ChatGPT](https://chatgpt.com/)
    - The key behavior will be automatically swapped in input fields

 > 📖 **Need help with manual installation?** See Google's official guide: [Load an unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked)